 Whichever country you were born in or identify as home, it is not wrong to be proud of it.
 It is not wrong to want the best for that country, including the people in it.
 We all want the best care, opportunities and support from our Government, and again there is nothing wrong with that.

-I would be less annoyed if I could justify it by telling myself they just do not understand so I cannot get mad at them.
-However I can get mad because if you are on Facebook, you are on the internet, and you are on the internet, you have access to vast amounts of information, and you should be able to use a search engine, and check if there is any evidence and assess it’s validity, and if not, ask someone.
+I would be less annoyed if I could justify it by telling myself they just do not understand so I can’t get mad at them.
+However, I can get mad because if you are on Facebook, you are on the internet and if you are on the internet, you have access to vast amounts of information.
+You should be able to use a search engine and check if there is any evidence and assess it’s validity and if not, ask someone.

 I instantly thought that’s odd.
-I know the news often ignores significant events abroad, but massacres unfortunately are hot topics because of their nature so I simply went off my Facebook app, clicked on my BBC news app, and there it was, “TOP STORY”.
+I know the news often ignores significant events abroad but massacres unfortunately are hot topics so I simply went off my Facebook app, clicked on my BBC news app, and there it was, “TOP STORY”.
 Which also meant that if I could have been bothered to stretch across the settee and press the remote, it would have been the top story on the TV also.
 It was not hard for me to check that, and I’d encourage everyone else to do the same.

-Britain First’ and hearing people say “Get out of my country”.
+Britain First’ and hearing people say “Get out of my country”!

 These posts written and shared against Muslims or other faiths, or ethnicities are harmful and hurtful.
 They’re teaching children to hate people that are different.
 You are intimidating people and making them feel unsafe in their home.
 You’re like anti-Gandhi spreading evil.

 As elections are running at the moment, tensions get high around immigration and what makes Britain great.
 I know for certain it’s not racists…